g3ortega/nicabarometro/README.md

 ### First time

-The app use some rake task to get info from the weather API, so you need run rake tasks to get the data or update it.
+The app use some rake task to get info from the weather API, so you need run rake task capturedata to get the data or update it.
-TODO: Include rake:tasks
+    $ rake capturedata:all

 ## Deployment